middyjs/middy/packages/http-response-serializer/README.md

 All options allow for multiple types to be specified in your order of preference, and the first matching serializer will be executed.

-## Error Handling

-This middleware does work with `http-error-handler`.
-To serialize error responses, ensure the `httpErrorHandler` middleware is configured before `httpResponseSerializer`.

-## Dependencies

-Thie middleware does not rely on any other middlewares.

 ## Sample usage

 ```javascript